Israel's clever coronavirus vaccination strategy | DW | 16.02.2021

 Israel has become a world leader in COVID-19 vaccination.
-In return, it supplies BioNTech/Pfizer with valuable data from its vaccination campaign, and the latest results offer hope.
+It also supplies BioNTech-Pfizer with valuable data from the national vaccination campaign.
+The most recent results offer reason for optimism.

-While vaccination progress in many EU countries is slow due to supply bottlenecks at manufacturers, Israel actually has more vaccine doses available than national demand for the vaccine.
+Though vaccination progress in many EU countries is slow because of supply bottlenecks at manufacturers, Israel currently has more available supply than national demand.

 To date, Israel has administered the most COVID-19 vaccine doses per capita in the world.
-3.67 million Israelis have received the first dose of BioNTech and Pfizer's mRNA vaccine since the vaccination campaign began on December 20, 2020.
+More than 3.67 million Israelis have received the first dose of the BioNTech-Pfizer mRNA vaccine since the vaccination campaign began on December 20.
 This represents about 40% of the country's population.
 More than 28% have already received the second dose.
 And among those over 60, more than 80% have already been vaccinated.
 Meanwhile, anyone over the age of 16 can be vaccinated immediately.

-Israel currently has so much vaccine from BioNTech/Pfizer that Moderna's vaccine is not even being administered yet, even though it has been licensed in Israel since January 5.
+Israel currently has so much supply from BioNTech-Pfizer that Moderna's vaccine is not even being administered yet, even though it has been licensed in Israel since January 5.

-The Israeli vaccination campaign is already showing clear signs of success: the number of infections is falling significantly, especially among people over 60, as preliminary analysis by the Weizmann Institute (preprint) shows.
+The Israeli vaccination campaign is already showing clear signs of success: The number of infections is falling significantly, especially among people older than 60, as preliminary analysis by the Weizmann Institute (preprint) shows.
 In this age group, there were 56% fewer infections, 42% fewer hospitalizations and 35% fewer COVID-19 deaths after the second dose.

 In addition, the Israeli state retains product liability.
-The European Union, on the other hand, was very keen that the manufacturers BioNTech and Pfizer continue to be liable for the safety of their product.
+The European Union, on the other hand, was very keen that BioNTech-Pfizer continue to be liable for the safety of the product.

-Most importantly, the Israeli government agreed with vaccine manufacturers to provide weekly data from the vaccination campaign to them.
+Most importantly, Israel's government agreed with vaccine manufacturers to provide weekly data from the vaccination campaign to them.
 This includes infection and vaccination numbers, as well as patient demographics such as age and gender.
 The data is sent to Pfizer anonymously, according to Israeli officials.

-In return, the vaccine manufacturers committed to supplying Israel with vaccines until immunity of 95% of the population is achieved.
+In return, the manufacturers committed to supplying Israel with vaccines until immunization of 95% of the population is achieved.

-The latest findings on the vaccine's effectiveness also come from insurance data from Maccabi, one of the four public health insurance companies with which about a quarter of Israelis are insured.
-The data was published by the Times of Israel.
+The latest findings on the vaccine's effectiveness also come from insurance data from Maccabi, one of the four public health insurance companies that insure Israelis.
+The data were published by the Times of Israel.

-Data was collected one week after the second vaccination dose, i.e. at the time when the vaccination is presumed to have already developed its full protective effect.
+Data were collected one week after the second dose — i.e., at the time when the vaccination is presumed to have already developed its full protective effect.

 Of the 523,000 people insured, only 544 contracted SARS-CoV-2 after the second dose.
 This corresponds to a proportion of 0.1%.
 Of the 544 infected, 15 required hospitalization.
 Of those patients, eight had only mild symptoms, three had moderate symptoms and only four suffered a severe course.
 Not a single person died as a result of COVID-19.